fernandomouras/dynamically-populate-select/README.md

 # dynamically-populate-select

-Add options to an HTML select with Javascript.
+Change options of a select list based on the selection from the first list.

+#javascript